anoushamalik/Cpp-BasicCodes/README.md

 ### Output:
 The reverse of the entered number is displayed.
 The program indicates whether the number is a palindrome or not.

+### 3- Ceiling Value Calculator
+This program computes the ceiling value of a floating-point number entered by the user.
+The ceiling of a number is the smallest integer greater than or equal to that number.

+### How It Works
+Input: The user is prompted to enter a floating-point number.
+Processing: The program uses the ceil() function from the <cmath> library to calculate the ceiling value of the given number.

+### Output:

+The program displays the ceiling value of the entered number.